zorinalexey/cloud-casstle-http-router/docs/en/tests/PERFORMANCE_BENCHMARK_REPORT.md

    - Tree-based optimization

 2. **Trade-offs** ⚖️
-   - Средняя память
+   - Average memory
    - Framework integration
-   - Сложная настройка
+   - Complex setup

 ---

-## 💡 Рекомендации по использованию
+## 💡 Usage Recommendations

-### When to Use CloudCastle
+### When to use CloudCastle

-✅ **Идеально для:**
+✅ **Perfect for:**
-- API с требованиями безопасности (rate limiting, IP filtering)
+- APIs with security requirements (rate limiting, IP filtering)
-- Микросервисы с 1000-100,000 routes
+- Microservices with 1,000-100,000 routes
-- Приложения требующие богатую функциональность
+- Applications requiring rich functionality
-- Проекты где важен баланс скорость/возможности
+- Projects where speed/features balance is important

-### When to Use FastRoute
+### When to use FastRoute

-✅ **Идеально для:**
+✅ **Perfect for:**
-- Максимальная производительность (60k+ req/sec)
+- Maximum performance (60k+ req/sec)
-- Простые роутеры без дополнительной логики
+- Simple routers without additional logic
-- Минимальное потребление памяти
+- Minimal memory consumption
 - 10M+ routes

-### When to Use Symfony/Laravel
+### When to use Symfony/Laravel

-✅ **Идеально для:**
+✅ **Perfect for:**
-- Полноценные framework приложения
+- Full-featured framework applications
-- Интеграция с экосистемой
+- Ecosystem integration
-- Enterprise проекты
+- Enterprise projects

 ---

-## 🔧 Оптимизация CloudCastle
+## 🔧 CloudCastle Optimization

-### 1. Используйте кеш
+### 1. Use Cache

 ```php
 $router->enableCache('cache/routes');